Disclaimer:

 This is because every life insurance policy is different.
 Every taxpayer’s situation is different.

-Additionally, most CPAs are usually not life settlement tax experts either.
-Many policyholders will request information on behalf of their accountant to help them get acquainted with the marketplace, the process, and how life settlement transactions are taxed.
+Most CPAs aren’t life settlement tax experts either.
+In our experience, many policyholders will request information on behalf of their accountant to help them get acquainted with the marketplace, the process, and how life settlement transactions are taxed.

 Although we are not to be considered experts, we can offer a few pointers to help you and your accountant get started.